 Most people don’t realise structure has gone until something feels wrong.
 Here are some of the things I hear from Masters and slaves when structure has faded:

-• “We just go with the flow” — control feels vague or performative
+• “We just go with the flow” — control and role feel vague, maybe even or performative

 • “I don’t know what he expects” — roles blur, resentment builds

-• “We used to do rituals… now we don’t” — polarity fades, desire follows
+• “We used to do rituals… now we don’t” — polarity fades, power exchange fades

 • “It’s just about sex now” — the power flattens into something more transactional